yuekaizhang/dynamo/docs/guides/planner_benchmark/benchmark_planner.md

 * `num_decode_workers`: the number of decode workers
 * `num_gpu`: the total number of GPUs used

-The benchmark results will be printed out in terminal 3 that runs the `genai-perf` command.
+The benchmark results are printed out in terminal 3 that runs the `genai-perf` command.

 In this example, we use a fixed 2p2d engine as baseline.
 Planner provides a `--no-operation` flag to watch and log the metrics without making any adjustments: